Designing with Compelling Questions

 Post date: Mar 29, 2016 8:46:53 PM

 I think the thing I like most about the C3 Framework is the idea of compelling questions.
-I'm a hipster as far as Essential Questions go thanks to my involvement with AVID (we were using them before they were cool) but I've always felt like they were limited.
+I'm a hipster as far as Essential Questions go thanks to my involvement with a college prep elective (we were using them before they were cool) but I've always felt like they were limited.
 Honestly, EQs are just objectives turned into questions.
 That isn't always particularly engaging for students.
 The idea of making a compelling question that drives those EQs though certainly is interesting.

 As I've redesigned all my units this year I've tried to do so with a compelling question in mind.
 For the Dark Ages, for example, I built it around the question: What makes a hero?
 All of my presentations were centered around an individual.
 This gave the unit a much tighter story and flow than it had ever had before.
 Admittedly, I didn't have my students do much with the question other than weigh those figures - that's hopefully to come next year.
 Still, I found it very helpful and the kids definitely were engaged in the question.